 - Feeds on: Small fish.

 The bluemouth rockfish is a small predatory fish which has a very wide distribution around the world.
-They are a little known species to UK anglers and there is currently no shore caught record, although the boat caught record has stood since the 1970s.
+They are a little known species to UK anglers and there is currently no shore caught record, although the British boat caught record has stood since the 1970s.

 Distribution and Habitat

-Although the bluemouth rockfish can be found in waters around fifty metres deep they are much more common at depths of 150-400 metres, and can be found beyond 1000 metres.
+Although the bluemouth rockfish can be found in waters around fifty metres deep they are much more common at depths of 150 – 400 metres, and can be found beyond 1000 metres.
 They are a demersal (bottom-dwelling) fish which generally live and feed over sandy and shingle seabeds and avoid rockier areas.
 Bluemouth rockfish have a wide distribution, being found throughout European waters.
-They are found in the Mediterranean and Black Sea and around most of the coastline of the African continent.
+They are found in the Mediterranean and the Black Sea and around most of the coastline of the African continent.
 They are also found northwards as far as the Norwegian Sea and the waters around Iceland and Greenland.
 They are also found along the eastern coast of the USA and Canada down to the coast of Florida and the Caribbean and into the waters of South America as far as Brazil.
-In Britain they are found to the north of Scotland in and around the Faroe-Shetland Channel and off the west coast of Ireland in the Rockall Trough, however, they do also turn up in other deep-water areas elsewhere around the British Isles.
+In Britain they are found to the north of Scotland in and around the Faroe-Shetland Channel and off the west coast of Ireland in the Rockall Trough but they do also turn up in other deep-water areas elsewhere around the British Isles.

 Diet and Behaviour

 The bluemouth rockfish is an ambush predator which lies in wait for smaller fish to come by, rather than pursuing and hunting down fish.
 It is capable of surprisingly fast bursts of speed over short distances and can easily dart out to catch fish which pass by.
-They are aggressive little predators that will have a go at pretty much any fish they can fit into their mouth, and will also eat crustaceans and squid on occasion.
+They are aggressive predators that will have a go at pretty much any fish they can fit into their mouth, and will also eat crustaceans and squid on occasion.

 The spines in the dorsal fin of the bluemouth rockfish contain venom.
 The fish does not use these to attack prey and they are purely a defensive measure.
 However, there has been little research into the effect that the venom has on humans.

 While the bluemouth rockfish is edible it is not in demand as a food fish.
-Major fisheries avoid this species and are likley to discard any which are caught as bycatch, with only small scale individual fishermen targeting this species to sell as food.
+Major fisheries avoid this species and are likely to discard any which are caught as bycatch, with only small scale individual fishermen targeting this species to sell as food.
 There is little information available on stocks of bluemouth rockfish or how resilient this species will be if commercial exploitation of this species increases – something which may be likely due to the declining stocks of more traditional food fish.
 The International Union for the Conservation of Nature (IUCN) class the bluemouth rockfish as a species of Least Concern, although it is unknown whether the population of this species is increasing or declining.